raylutz/audit-engine-docsite/docs/index.md

 ### Creating an Account
 - **Registration:** You must register on the <https://AuditEngine.org> website to create a user identity
-- **Payment Method:** You must create a payment method that we can use to access funds for the cost of the runs.
-We accept credit cards or we can invoice you after credit approval.

 ### Creating a Job
 - **Name the Job:** Create a job with a name for future reference.
 You must include the district, election date, and election type to distinguish it from other jobs you (and others) might submit.
 - **Image Files:**
-    - *Direct Uploading:* We recommend that you upload your archives directly to our site using our browser interface, which has no limit to the size of each file uploaded.
+    - **Direct Uploading:** We recommend that you upload your archives directly to our site using our browser interface, which has no limit to the size of each file uploaded.
-    - *Posting Service Uploading:* In the future, we plan to provide transfers from your file posting service, such as Dropbox, Sharefile, Drive, etc.
+    - **Send Files on USB drive or thumbdrive:** It is common that files are very large, and then it may be more convenient to send us the data.
+However, please use direct uploading if possible.

 - **Cast Vote Records File(s) (CVR Files):**
     - A cast-vote record file (CVR) provides the result of the election as determined by the voting system.